 In the 19th-century, trains hauled millions of dollars worth of gold and silver from Virginia City.
 These steam and heritage diesel locomotives are now a popular attraction with visitors who want views of the mountains and of the city’s most famous landmarks.
 The 35-minute narrated excursion gives riders a comprehensive history lesson, but is short and interesting enough to keep restless kids entertained.

 If your kids have ever wondered where gold and silver comes from, look no further than the Chollar Mine.
 A leading producer of gold and silver ore back in the day, the mine is now open to the public.
 A 30-minute guided tour takes visitors 400 feet into the main haulage tunnel.
 Old equipment is still scattered around the tunnel and the guide even demonstrates how ore is removed from mine walls.
 The tour isn’t for everyone -— the tunnel is narrow and dark, not suitable for young kids or anyone with a back problem.
 The Ponderosa Mine Tour offers a similar experience.

 Kids of all ages will enjoy mining for real gold and gems that they may take home.
-It makes a great do-it-yourself souvenir.
+It makes a great do-it-yourself souvenir but is currently closed.